REX2626/Astro-Attack/README.md

 ### a1.5.0 (sound, general clear up and polishing)

-Add more console commands - such as kill

 Outline of space stations is thin at bottom

 Rendering setting is too big